tilt-dev/tilt.build/docs/extensions.md

 ## Debugging Extension Loading with the CLI

-A Tilt sessions publishes the names of all repos and extensions it's using and where they live on disk.
+A Tilt session publishes the names of all repos and extensions it's using and where they live on disk.

 You can read this info with the CLI.
 Here are some common commands you might use to explore the status.
 (We use `jq` to prettify the JSON.)